saijaseppa/saijaseppa/README.md

 - 👋 Hi, I’m @saijaseppa
-- ✨ I’m currently studying computer science in Tampere University.
+- ✨ I have recently graduated as MSc, Computer Sciences, Tampere University.
-- ✨ Repositories include my thesis project "euromo-thesis" and also some of my assignments from studies.
+- ✨ My public repositories include my thesis project "euromo-thesis" and also some of my assignments from studies.

 <!---